tomwechsler/Ethical_Hacking_and_Penetration_Testing/Fundamentals/Python.md

 faulty_function(10)
 ```

 These examples show how basic Python skills can be applied to various aspects of penetration testing, from network programming to web scraping to security test automation.
+They are by no means complete and conclusive!